-The regional stage for the High School Esports League will run for 5 weeks with 2 matches played per week.
+The regional stage for the High School Esports League will run for a specified number of weeks with 2 matches played per week.
 The format played is a swiss system.
 Games may have different scoring and will be in game specific rules if applicable.

 3.2.1 Online Play

 The High School Esports League will not provide any equipment for regular online play.